Cracked Tooth Syndrome

 - Teeth that have suffered trauma.

-The treatment for most cracked teeth involves removing the weakened cusp and placing a large filling or crown (cap) on the tooth...
-Link to crowns
+The treatment for most cracked teeth involves removing the weakened cusp and placing a large filling or crown (cap) on the tooth. ( See Crowns )

 Cracks may start in the top of the tooth and run downwards.
 These cracks may propagate and involve the pulp, nerve and root.

-- If you clench your teeth or grind them together (bruxism), particularly at nighttime, you can have a special night guard made to protect your teeth this is called an occlusal splint. link to Bruxism and Splints
+- If you clench your teeth or grind them together (bruxism), particularly at nighttime, you can have a special night guard made to protect your teeth this is called an occlusal splint. ( See Bruxism and Splints)

 - Avoid chewing on hard objects such as ice, hard sweets, pens or pencils.